NCERT Exemplar Class 11 Physics Solutions Chapter 9 Mechanical Properties of Solids

 Answer:

-The answer is the option (a) and (d).
+The answers are options (a) and (d).

-As we know stress =
+As we know stress = $\frac{F}{A}$

 The areas of cross-sections of both wires are the same, and the force with which they get stretched is also the same.
-Hence the total stress for both is the same.
-Hence option a.
+Hence, the total stress for both is the same.
+Hence, option a.

 Strain = Stress/Y

-As stresses are same on both,
+As the stresses are the same on both,

-Strain 1Y (steel) and Strain 1Y (Al)
+Strain $\propto \frac{1}{Y}$ (steel) and Strain $\propto \frac{1}{Y}$ (Al)

 Strain (steel)/ Strain (Al) = Y (Al) / Y(steel)